MRPHarris/dlmet/README.md

 <!-- badges: end -->

-*Note: as of my testing on 12/04/21, the ARL ftp server is not accessible via a remote chrome WebDriver.* As a result, this package is a bit useless at present, though it’s still a nice streamlined RSelenium wrapper.
-I suspect this failure is because of NOAA/ARL adding an extra credential requirement, as I can still use a Windows 10 direct ftp method to download data.
+*Note: as of my testing on 12/04/21, the ARL ftp server is not accessible via a remote chrome WebDriver.
+This is due to google’s recent removal of ftp support.
+This can be re-enabled by changing flags within chrome, but these settings aren’t retained across WebDriver client sessions.* As a result, this package isn’t performing as it should at present.
 Deeply frustrating!
+It will probably need to run through firefox in future.
 I will test it weekly to see if the situation changes.
 As a band-aid fix, I’ve changed the default URL of dlmet::initiate\_client().
 This should prevent the browser from locking up when it tries (and fails) to access the ftp server. - Matt

 **dlmet** is an **R** package that streamlines bulk downloading of files from the NOAA ARL ftp archive server.
 Typically when a user seeks to